junxit/us-congress-bills-112/metadata.md

 - 2011-11-22 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-295, Part I.
 - 2011-11-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-295, Part II.
 - 2011-11-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-295, Part II.
+- 2011-12-07 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Pitts objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2011-12-07 — Considered under suspension of the rules. (consideration: CR H8238-8244)
+- 2011-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1254.
+- 2011-12-07 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
+- 2011-12-08 — Considered as unfinished business. (consideration: CR H8272-8273)
+- 2011-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 317 - 98 (Roll no. 904). (text: CR 12/07/2011 H8238)
+- 2011-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 317 - 98 (Roll no. 904).(text: CR 12/07/2011 H8238)
+- 2011-12-08 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.